Icteroidae Brehm, 1828

 |Click for species-level tree|

 There is some uncertainty concerning whether the Emberiza buntings and American sparrows are sister clades, and that is why I have them in separate families.
-For example, Klicka et al. (2003) has Emberizidae embedded in the Icteridae while Passerellidae is sister to Parulidae.
-Taxonomy within Emberizidae follows Alström et al. (2008a), with Melophus and Latoucheornis included in Emberiza.
-They identify four major clades, which could be regarded as subgenera: Fringillaria, Melophus, Emberiza, and Schoeniclus (the last has priority over Cynchramus).
+For example, Klicka et al. (2003) has Emberizidae embedded in the Icteridae while Arremonidae is sister to Parulidae.

-Should anyone feel inclined to further divide this genus, there are available names for the main subclades of these clades.
+Should anyone feel inclined to further divide these genera, there are available names for some of the subclades of these clades.
 For one such possibility, see the species-level tree for Emberiza.
 The groupings are in general agreement with the morphological groups of Byers et al. (1995).
-Their Yellowhammer group is subgenus Emberiza; the Rock Bunting group is Cia; the Ortolan Bunting group is Glycyspina; the House Bunting group and Golden-breasted bunting group are both clades within Fringillaria.
+Their Yellowhammer group is subgenus Emberiza; the Rock Bunting group is Cia; the Ortolan Bunting group is Glycyspina; the House Bunting and Golden-breasted bunting groups are both clades within Fringillaria.
 Not all of Byers et al.'s species pairs are supported.
-The question marks on the tree indicate species not analyzed by Alström et al. (2008).

 - Corn Bunting, Emberiza calandra